MarcIsak/MSLibrarian/README.md

 install_github("MarcIsak/MSLibrarian", auth_token = "change-to-your-personal-access-token")

 ```
 ### Run MSLibrarian

-To run MSLibrarian from your library folder, you simply run:
+To use MSLibrarian from your library folder, you simply run:

 ```
 library(MSLibrarian)

 ```
+To learn how to run MSLibrarian, go the subfolder **examples** of this repository and follow the tutorial described in **demo_mslibr.rmd**.